dejbug/dejbug.github.io/index.md

 I had to load the past archive page and I thought, now's the time to make this easy.
 So I'm adding a new flag to `archive.py`.

-""" I choose not to run! --- Seinfeld """
+""" "I choose not to run!" --- Seinfeld """

 Well, apparently I choose to run in smaller and smaller circles.

-""" When a man cannot choose, he ceases to be a man. --- A Clockwork Orange """
+""" "When a man cannot choose, he ceases to be a man." --- A Clockwork Orange """

 Ok.
 Done. `subl $(./archive.py -x -1)` now opens the most recently archived blog page.

 # Big Long Now

+^^^
+Why can't ///
+I hear ///
+The call ///
+Of life ?
+^^^

 I've watched the new Batman a couple nights ago. https://www.imdb.com/title/tt1877830/ Well, had to watch it in two installments because I fell asleep half-way.
 Which by the way is not a negative criticism, not coming from me.
 It was exactly the movie I had to be watching that night.
 It was calming.
 It was perfect.
 They played a Nirvana song from their B sides and I was happy for a second.
 Then I thought, they are using this for that?
 Have they no respect, no decency?
 But then, well, I had to say, it was a good fit.
 And it was the only song they stole.
 Rather than create something of their own "they" go for the quick and easy fix and just rob us of the irreplacable masterworks of our shared cultural heritage in order to elevate a throwaway culture --- is what I always think.
 In my mind they've basically reduced a classic to a marketing jingle.
 But it turns out the flick wasn't too shabby.
 Although here this also means that there wasn't much they could have possibly done wrong.
 They used a standard plot schematic.
 The film was all about mood and style.
 For what it was, I liked it.